thatfuckingbird/hydownloader/README.md

 * `logs/`: log files
 * `data/`: downloaded files and metadata
 * `hydownloader.db`: the main hydownloader database, mostly storing subscriptions and the URL queue (use the API, avoid direct editing)
+* `hydownloader.shared.db`: the parts of the hydownloader database that can be shared between multiple running instances (avoid direct editing)
 * `cookies.txt`: stores cookies used for downloads (use the API to add cookies, do not edit directly)
 * `anchor.db`: anchor database (DO NOT TOUCH)
 * `gallery-dl-cache.db`: gallery-dl cache to store session keys and similar (DO NOT TOUCH)